-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended June 30, 2023

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from

-Commission File No. 1-4982

-(Exact name of registrant as specified in its charter)

-Ohio (State or other jurisdiction of Incorporation or Organization) ,

-34-0451060 (I.R.S.
-Employer Identification No.) 44124-4141

-(Zip Code)

-6035 Parkland Boulevard, Cleveland, Ohio (Address of Principal Executive Offices)

-to

-Registrant's telephone number, including area code (216) 896-3000

-Securities registered pursuant to Section 12(b) of the Act:

-Title of Each Class Trading Symbol Name of Each Exchange on which Registered Common Shares, \$.50 par value PH New York Stock Exchange

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.

-Yes 🗵 No 🗆

-Indicate by check mark if the Registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗵

-Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the Registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the Registrant was required to submit such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large Accelerated Filer \boxtimes Accelerated Filer Non-Accelerated Filer Smaller Reporting Company Emerging Growth Company
+X ANNUAL REPORT PURSUAN EXCHANGE ACT OF 1934 T TO SECTIO N 13 OR 15(d) OF TI HE SECURITIES For the fiscal year ended June 30, 2023 OR TRANSITION REPORT PURS EXCHANGE ACT OF 1934 UANT TO SEC CTION 13 OR 15(d) C OF THE SECURITIES For the transition period from to Commission File N Io.
+1-4982 PARKER-HA VNIFIN CORPOR RATION Ohio ame of registrant as sp ŕ (State or other jurisdiction of 34-0451060 (I.R.S.
+Employer Incorporation or Organization) Identification No.) 6035 Parkland Boulevard, Cleveland, 44124-4141 (Address of Principal Executive Offices S) (Zip Code) Registrant's telep hone number, includ ling area code (216) 896-3000) Securities reg gistered pursuant to Section 12(b) of the Act: Title of Each Class Trad Syml Name of Each Exchange on which Registered Common Shares, \$.50 par value PH New York Stock Exchange Securities regist ered pursuant to Se ction 12(g) of the Act: None Indicate by check mark if the Registrant is a we - the Securities Act.
+Yes Z No □ Act.
+Indicate by check mark if the Registrant is not r Yes □ No ☑ equired to file reports pursuant to Section 13 or Sec tion 15(d) of the Indicate by check mark whether the Registrant (ange Act of 1934 during the preceding 12 months as been subject to such filing requirements for the (or for such shorter j period that the Registrant was i Indicate by check mark whether the Registrant lant to Rule 405 of Regulation S-T (§232.405 of t strant was required to submit such files).
+Yes his chapter) during th Indicate by check mark whether the Registrant iting company, or an emerging growth company.
+Spany," and "emerging growth company" in Rule 1 See the definitions of "large accelerated filer," "acce Larg ge Accelerated Filer × Acc elerated Filer -Accelerated Filer □ Sma ller Reporting Company Eme erging Growth Company П

-If an emerging growth company, indicate by check mark if the Registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+If an emerging growth company, indicate by check mark if the Registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

 Indicate by check mark whether the Registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. \boxtimes

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements.

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b).
+7262(b)) by the registered public accounting firm that prepared or issued its audit report.
+If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. \Box Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b).
 Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-The aggregate market value of the outstanding common stock held by non-affiliates of the Registrant as of December 31, 2022: \$37,131,474,472.
+Yes \Box No $oxed{\mathbb{Z}}$ The aggregate market value of the outstanding common stock held by non-affiliates of the Registrant as of December 31, 2022: \$37,131,474,472.